Garlic Noodles with Shrimp (No Butter, Ginger-Scallion Style)

 • Fresh Ginger: Fresh, not dry ginger, is needed in this recipe.

-• Sesame Oil: This adds an indispensable nutty flavor and aroma.
+• Sesame Oil: Adds an indispensable nutty flavor and aroma.

-• Toasted Sesame Seeds: This enhances the nutty flavor of this recipe and adds crunch.
+• Toasted Sesame Seeds: They enhance the nutty flavor of this recipe and add crunch.

 How do I avoid overcooked shrimp?

-Cook shrimp until it turns pink and opaque and curls into a “C” shape.
-If it curls too tightly, that’s a sign of overcooking.
-Depending on how low/high the heat, shrimp generally take only 2 to 3 minutes per side to fully cook.
+Cook the shrimp until pink and opaque, curling into a "C" shape.
+If they curl too tightly, that's a sign of overcooking.
+Depending on the heat, the pan used, and how many shrimp there are, they usually take only 2-3 minutes per side to fully cook on the stovetop.

-Refrigerator: Store in an airtight container in the refrigerator and consume within 2 days.
+Refrigerator: Store in an airtight container in the fridge and consume within 2 days.

-Freezer: I don’t recommend freezing these noodles, which could change their texture.
+Freezer: I don't recommend freezing these noodles, which could alter their texture.

 Servings 4 servings